Record for Italian wine exports to South Korea | Octagona Srl

 • Search, identify and select possible business partners (importers, distributors, retailers, Horeca channels, restaurants) in the Korean market.

-Conclusions on the export of Italian wine to South Korea
+Conclusions on Italian wine exports to South Korea

-If you have read this far, you have certainly understood what the extraordinary opportunities of exporting Italian wine to South Korea can be.
+If you've read this far, you've certainly understood what the extraordinary opportunities for Italian wine exports to South Korea can be.

-So don't miss the chance to participate in the Seoul International Wine & Spirits Expo 2023: Octagona can offer you specialized operational support.
+So do not miss the opportunity to participate in the Seoul International Wine & Spirits Expo 2023: Octagona can offer you specialized operational support.
 Contact us and tell us about your export project: together we will study the best solution for your company.

 READ ALSO: